 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a standard container that lacks a reinforced floor plate.
-For these jobs, we route a low-wall 30-yard bin: it features thicker steel sides and is hauled by a heavy-duty lowboy.
-We cap the fill volume well below the visual rim to ensure axle weight stays legal.
-We also offer a general construction debris service for your lighter mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt per square.
+For these jobs, we route a reinforced 30-yard bin featuring a heavier floor plate and ribbed sides to our Lowboy transport.
+We cap the fill volume well below the visual rim; this keeps axle weight legal.
+Please note that we also provide a general construction debris service for your lighter, mixed demolition loads.

 Same-day Pickup for Fast Roof Project Turnover